Which 19 th Century French Animalier Sculpture is Regarded as the Best?

 Isidore-Jules Bonheur Had a Range of Talents

-Like the rest of his family, Bonheur inherited a skilled hand in many various art-forms.
-First and foremost, though, he held a particular mastery over bronze sculpture along with a certain passion for the trade.
-Along with the horse sculpture, the bull and bear sculpture by Isidore remains a favorite of fans of his work.
-It depicts a battle between a bull and a bear in which the art expertly demonstrates an incredible amount of tension while also maintaining a high level of detail and realism.
+In addition to the horse sculpture, Isidore’s bull and bear sculpture remains a favorite of fans of his work.
+The piece depicts a battle between a bull and a bear in which the art expertly demonstrates incredible tension while maintaining a high level of detail and realism.
 However, though they are some of the most famous, they are far from the only Bonheur pieces you may have seen.

 Picture of bull and bear piece

 Isidore’s older sister, Rosa, frequently collaborated with him.
 They made pieces in pairs, complimenting both art styles and bringing the pieces together.
-This was generally true in regards to his domestic cattle, sheep, and/or equestrian pieces.
-He did not stop at these common animals, however, and frequently did pieces with more wild elements, such as lions, bears, and hunting groups on his own.
+This was generally true regarding his domestic cattle, sheep, and/or equestrian pieces.
+However, he did not stop at these common animals and frequently did pieces with more wild elements, such as lions, bears, and hunting groups, on his own.

 He Earned Lasting Recognition